Micronesian imperial pigeon: Description

 The Micronesian imperial pigeon is about 36 cm long and weighs 340–406 g.
 The head and neck are ashy grey.
 The back and wing coverts are dark green, reflecting dark blue.
 The flight feathers are blackish, with a green gloss.
 The breast is light grey, and the vent is dark rufous.
 The tail is blackish above and dark brown below.
 The beak is slaty black, and the cere is black.
 The eyes are reddish brown, and the feet are purplish red.
 The female and the juvenile birds are darker.
 The subspecies are distinguished by their size and the colour of their heads.

 This species of bird makes many different types of calls, which can sound like barking, cooing, or moaning.
 It can probably fly pretty well.

 Distribution and habitat

-The Micronesian imperial pigeon is found in the Marshall Islands, Yap, Chuuk, Pohnpei and Kosrae of Micronesia, Nauru, and Palau.
-The populations on Kiribati and many of the Marshall Islands are probably extinct.
+The Micronesian imperial pigeon is found in the Marshall Islands, Yap, Chuuk, Pohnpei and Kosrae of Micronesia, Nauru, Kiribati and Palau.
+The populations on many of the Marshall Islands are probably extinct.
 On Pohnpei and Kosrae, it mostly lives in the mountains.
 In areas where it is not hunted, it is found in secondary forest, forest on beaches, and mangroves.
 It also occurs in coconut plantations.

+The species also occurred once in the Mariana Islands, where Holocene subfossil remains are found.